 Australia face Scotland at Murrayfield on Saturday and Wales at the Millennium Stadium on 30 November.

 Professor Lorne Crerar, the International Rugby Board-appointed judicial officer, ruled that Kuridrani's offence warranted an eight-week ban.

 He added a ninth week as a deterrent for this type of tackle - but then took four weeks off to reflect Kuridrani's previously good disciplinary record and other mitigating factors.

 The resulting suspension of five weeks can only be served during Kuridrani's playing schedule, meaning it will not expire until mid-February.

-Australia have suspended six players for the visit to Edinburgh for drinking in midweek before Saturday's win over Ireland.
+for the visit to Edinburgh for drinking in midweek before Saturday's win over Ireland.

 Adam Ashley-Cooper, Nick Cummins, Liam Gill, Tatafu Polota-Nau, Benn Robinson and Paddy Ryan will not face Scotland.